 let us help you the way you help others.

-Addiction & First Responders
+Chemical dependency & First Responders

 The reality is that there is a difference between being an observer and user.
 The observer is capable of establishing and maintaining boundaries because he is sober.
 The user, on the other hand, may set boundaries that he cannot keep because of his addiction.
 First responders who abuse drugs and alcohol, then, should be considered along with those who they treat for the disorder.
 It is only when a true intervention reveals the truth of the abuser having a problem that he or she can begin to heal.